Wearable Panic Button System Designed for All Healthcare Settings

 Panic Button

-The Panic Alert is used when there is an immediate threat or danger.
+The panic alert is used when there is an immediate threat or dangerous situation requiring urgent response.

 - Physical assault